catenax-ng/tx-traceability-foss/docs/arc42.md

 This section describes the overall flow of the TraceX-FOSS application

-## Scenario 1: Return all Assets
+## Scenario 1: Return Assets

-This section describes what happens when user lists all stored as built assets.
+This section describes what happens when user lists stored assets.
+In this example, the user requests as built assets.
+The same can be done with as planned assets.

 ![arc42_007](https://catenax-ng.github.io/tx-traceability-foss/docs/assets/arc42/arc42_007.png)